tenstorrent/tt-metal/.github/ISSUE_TEMPLATE/development---feature-request.md

 ---
-name: Development - Feature request
+name: For external users - Propose a feature
-about: Suggest an idea / change for this project
+about: Suggest an idea / change for this project (Please make a blank issue below if you're a developer!)
 title: "[Feature Request] ..."
 labels: feature-request
 assignees: ''